-Yes, the dynamic OTP SMS message can be configured in a language other than English if you request this.
+Yes, the dynamic OTP SMS message can be configured in a language other than English if you request this; you can only have one SMS language per card product.
 Please provide the translation for the OTP message.
 See Appendix 2: OTP Message Templates.